roadfoodr/tinware/prompts/tinware-FSD-current.md

 - Format: `[WORD]: [Definition]`
 - Remaining words are added to the beginning of the display list

+#### 5.3.3 Retry Option
+- After "No More Words" is selected, a "Retry" button becomes visible
+- When clicked, it resets the game state using the current answer set, allowing the user to try again with the same word

 ### 5.4 Transition to Next Word
 - Brief transition period (300ms) where input is disabled
 - New word stem is selected and displayed

+### 5.5 Retry Transition
+- Brief transition period (300ms) where input is disabled
+- Same word stem is reset and displayed

 ## 6. Error Handling